ntdevlabs/tiny11builder/README.md

 Known issues:

 1. Although Edge is removed, there are some remnants in the Settings.
 But the app in itself is deleted.
-You can install a browser using WinGet (after you update the app using Microsoft Store)
+You can install any browser using WinGet (after you update the app using Microsoft Store)
 2. Outlook and Dev Home might reappear after some time.

 And that's pretty much it for now!